Ko11e/Student-Performance/README.md

 Forward the pipeline was built using PCA.
 This however resulted in a lower accarcy and needed all the feature to built the model.
 This Pipline was not tested  with hyperparameters since the R² value was lower then 0.4.

-**Classification**

-**Exam Score predictor**

-When finding a model to predict the Improvement of a studenets Exam score from the previuse score the builiding of the  the finall approch was

-**Predict improved score**

-**Cluster**
+### Classification

+Since the previuse models did not succssed in reatching the R² value of 0.70 the next appotch was to us Classification by dividing the taget in to catagorige with the same number of datapoint.
+Due to the distrubusion of the taget the sizing of the spans was `['<64.0', '64.0 to 66.0', '66.0 to 68.0', '68.0 to 70.0','+70.0']`.
+Even thoght this model had a high value in the recall the model only predicted <64.0, +70.0 making the accuracy to 0.33.

+### Cluster

 A clustering model was also developed, but it revealed that the data does not form well-defined clusters, making it ineffective for identifying correlations between conditions and Exam Score. the Silhouette analysis showed an loser then average Silhouette Score of approximately 0.32, indicating a lack of well-defined clusters, as values close to zero suggest poor clustering structure.

 This lack of separation is clearly evident in the cluster plot, which show that the data points do not form distinct clusters, further demonstrating the challenges in identifying meaningful patterns related to Exam Scores.
-Leading to no futher investigation in the cluster modle.
+Leading to no futher investigation in the cluster model.

 **Cluster Silhouette Analysis:**